 Entrepreneurship and Competitiveness in Latin America

-The Entrepreneurship and Competitiveness in Latin America (ECLA) program at Columbia Business School is exclusively for entrepreneurs from mid-sized Latin American companies seeking to expand and better compete in today’s global environment.
+The Entrepreneurship and Competitiveness in Latin America (ECLA) program at Columbia Business School is exclusively for entrepreneurs from mid-sized Latin American companies seeking to expand and compete more effectively in today’s global environment.
 ECLA equips entrepreneurs with the skills, tools, and network to professionalize and grow their businesses.
 A key component of the program is that each firm participates with 2 leaders.
-This ensures a shared mindset and experience that enables decision makers to implement the methodologies and changes in their companies.
+This ensures a shared mindset and experience that enables decision-makers to implement methodologies and changes within their companies.

 ECLA Alumni in the News